semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem context

-The `sem context` command is used for listing the organizations the active Semaphore 2.0 user belong to and for changing to a different organization.
+The `sem context` command is used for listing the organizations the active Semaphore 2.0 user belong to and for changing between organizations.

 The `sem context` command can be used with or without any command line parameters.
 If `sem context` is used without any other command line parameters,